madnight/blog/source/_drafts/chess-engines-draws.md

 ## The dataset

 The corpus consists of 2,122,944 engine vs engine games extracted from a large PGN set with a minimum Elo of 2000.
 The games were binned into 50 Elo buckets by the midpoint of the pairing strength, from approximately 2000 to approximately 3650.
 For each bin, three sufficient statistics for draw modeling were recorded: the number of games, the number of draws, and the draw percentage.
 Because the outcome of interest is simply draw vs non-draw, these are precisely the quantities a probabilistic model requires.

+The primary data source is the Computer Chess Rating Lists (CCRL) 40/2 FRC database, which provides a comprehensive collection of engine vs engine games played under standardized conditions.[^1] The CCRL 40/2 FRC rating list represents games played with ponder off, using 5-men endgame tablebases, 256MB hash tables, and 64-bit executables where available.
+The time control is equivalent to 40 moves in 2 minutes on an Intel i7-4770k processor.
+Random openings with switched sides ensure balanced test conditions across different starting positions.
+The rating list was computed using Bayeselo, a Bayesian rating system, and as of September 19, 2025, encompasses 793,567 games played by 553 different chess engine programs.
+From this broader collection, games with engine ratings below Elo 2000 were excluded to focus on engines with established competitive strength, resulting in the analyzed corpus of over 2.1 million games.

 A few highlights from the raw table capture the trend.